mickey-spongebob/platynereis-sequencing/README.md

 # platynereis-sequencing
-Detailing the sequencing of Platynereis genome(s)
+Detailing the sequencing projects of Platynereis genome(s)